mvolkmann/blog/src/smalltalk.md

 Package names are used as prefixes on class and method categories names.

+The GitHub account "Cuis-Smalltalk" provides many package repositories, 32 as of June 2024.
+Sadly the documentation included in the `README.md` files of these packages is quite sparse.
+To install one of these, clone the repository, open a Workspace window, enter `Feature require: 'PackageName', and "Do it".
+TODO: Which directories are searched for packages?

+For additional packages, search GitHub for repositories whose names begin with "Cuis-Smalltalk-".

 There are three ways to install a package.

 1. Drag a package file onto the `WorldMorph`